DPDK/dpdk/doc/guides/nics/mlx5.rst

 - ``l3_vxlan_en`` parameter [int]

-  A nonzero value allows L3 VXLAN flow creation.
-To enable L3 VXLAN, users has to configure firmware and enable this parameter.
+  A nonzero value allows L3 VXLAN and VXLAN-GPE flow creation.
+To enable L3 VXLAN or VXLAN-GPE, users has to configure firmware and enable this parameter.
 This is a prerequisite to receive this kind of traffic.

   Disabled by default.

 Firmware configuration
 ~~~~~~~~~~~~~~~~~~~~~~

-- L3 VXLAN destination UDP port
+- L3 VXLAN and VXLAN-GPE destination UDP port

    .. code-block:: console